Teach others your passion

 Certified flight instructor curriculum

 AVM 310 Flight Instruction Methods and Procedures: This course will prepare you for the FAA flight instructor’s exam.
-By the end of the course, you will be prepared to successfully complete all the training requirements for the commercial flight instructor’s ratings.
+By the end, you will be prepared to successfully complete all the training requirements for the commercial flight instructor’s ratings.

 Prerequisites for the flight instructor course include: